-White flowers tipped in azure.
+White flowers tipped in azure blue.

 White flowers tipped in soft lavender pink.